ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Linux5_10_209_User_Manual.md.txt

 <font style="color:#000000;">The phone will receive the incoming file request, click Accept to transfer the file.</font>

 ### 4.18 4G/5G

-**Description:**
+**Note:**

-+ **When using the IoT card to test, the module firmware version needs to be confirmed, the low firmware version is not supported, and** EC05 **needs to be upgraded.**
++ **When using the IoT card to test, the module firmware version needs to be confirmed, the low firmware version is not supported, and** **EC05** **needs to be upgraded;**
-+ **Some IoT cards require a dedicated account number and password when dialing, and users adjust the commands according to the situation.**
++ **Some IoT cards require a dedicated account number and password when dialing, and users adjust the commands according to the situation;**
-+ **The quectelCM --help command allows you to see the meaning of the relevant parameters.**
++ **The Quectel CM --help command allows you to see the meaning of the relevant parameters.**

 OK3588 supports 4G module EM05 and 5G RM500U RM500Q； before the development board startup， access the 4G/5G m, insert the SIM card, and start the development board.

-1\.
-After connecting the module and powering up the board and module, check the USB status through the lsusb command.
+1. After connecting the module and powering up the board and module, check the USB status through the lsusb command.

 ```plain
 root@ok3588-buildroot:/# lsusb